notifhy/frontend/privacy.md

 You also directly provide this application data when you:
  - Provide feedback, such as through a survey or other means
  - Provide slash command arguments
- - Provide data for settings through buttons or select menus
+ - Provide data for settings through buttons, select menus, or other interfaces

 ## How Will We Use Your Data?
 This application collects and processes your data for:

  - Monitoring
-   - Check the health of the application, such as errors and their cause
+   - Check the health of the application, such as errors, bugs and their cause.
+If a command stopped or encountered an error during its usage, the arguments passed would be helpful in debugging
-     - In order to eliminate bugs and investigate errors, data is helpful to pinpoint where and why something unexpected happened
-     - If a command is taking an unexpected amount of time, it would be helpful to know what arguments were passed
  - Analytics
-   - Checking how often a command or commands are used
-     - This is used to determine whether a command should be improved or expanded.
-If a command is under utilized, this may mean a command is not user friendly
-   - Checking how long a command is used for
-     - Understanding how long commands like /modules are used for gives insight into whether users can easily understand how to use or operate a command
-   - Checking member counts
-     - This is helpful for eliminating servers that have the same owner and otherwise reducing "suspicious growth"
+   - Checking member counts would be helpful for eliminating servers that have the same owner and otherwise reducing "suspicious growth"
+   - User and server information may be used to determine if one is misusing the application, as per our Terms of Service
  - Managing your settings for the services this application provides
    - This includes module settings (i.e. login/logout channel Id) and your Minecraft UUID
  - Operating the notification service this application provides
-   - This involves comparing relevant data to determine whether a notification should be sent
+   - This involves comparing relevant data, such as your last logins, to determine whether a notification should be sent

 ## How Do We Store Your Data?
 This application stores data on a personal home server in Canada.
 Data is stored in an encrypted database, which is stored on a password and BitLocker protected computer.
 Data is not intended to be reachable by others outside of those who operate this application.

 Backups, which consist of the encrypted database, are stored through Google Drive.
 These backups occur roughly every 30 minutes.
+These backups are kept for up to 2 months.

 While we strive for the best security possible, absolute protection cannot be guaranteed.
 As stated in our Terms of Service, we are not liable for damages.